NVIDIA/NeMo-Framework-Launcher/README.md

 preprocessed_dir: ${.custom_dataset_dir}/preprocessed
 ```

-*Note*: Our user noticed system memory gets OOM with very large dataset shard files.
+*Note*: depending on the dataset and system, it's possible that system memory gets OOM with very large dataset shard files.
 The solution
 to this issue is to reduce dataset shard sizes.
-In other word, if you see similar issue,
+If you see similar issue,
-please consider break json, jsonl or json.gz files into smaller chunks before running preprocessing.
+please consider breaking up json, jsonl or json.gz files into smaller chunks before running preprocessing.

 ### 5.6.
 Model Training